har-in-air/ESP32_AUTO_WATER/README.md

 2. On Dec 29, Jan 12 and Jan 16 the system was not able to connect to the Internet.
 I use my mobile phone as a hot-spot for Internet access, so it may not always be located within range.
  The queued data records for these days were successfully uploaded on the next day.
 3. The accompanying charts  are automatically updated whenever a new row entry is added to the spreadsheet.
-4. This is using a small 200mAH lipoly battery (seen in the prototype picture) as an experiment in power consumption.
+4. The prototype uses a small 200mAH lipoly battery as an experiment in optimizing power consumption.
 <p>
 <img src="docs/autowater_gs_update.png" />

 <p>
-The spreadsheet tab "Control" is used to over-ride the wifi-configured schedule parameters.
-They will take effect on the next scheduled reset and boot.
-If the spreadsheet entry is marked with an 'x', the currently configured parameters stored in the flash partition will be used.
+Entries in the spreadsheet tab "Control" are used to replace the wifi-configured schedule parameters.
+If the spreadsheet entry is an 'x', no modification of the currently configured parameter is required.

-In the example below, we only want to over-ride the sensor threshold for watering.
+In the example below, we set the sensor threshold for watering while the other schedule parameters are not modified.

 <img src="docs/autowater_gs_control.png" />

 ## Configuration